 12. Visiting over the holidays?
 Take a twirl on the Rockefeller Center's famous ice rink for optimum views of the Christmas tree.

-13. But don't forget about the incredible Fifth Avenue department store holiday windows.
+13. Don't forget about the incredible Fifth Avenue department store holiday windows.

 14. Head to Macy's for its annual spring Flower Show, amazing holiday windows, and Kris Kringle's home away from home, Santaland.